AMReX-Fusion/Furnace/Docs/source/software.rst

 finer-gridded boxes on top of the coarser grid.
 We call the collection of boxes at the same resolution a *level*.

-Castro uses a hybrid MPI + OpenMP approach to parallelism.
+Furnace uses a hybrid MPI + OpenMP approach to parallelism.
 MPI is at used to communicate across nodes on a computer and OpenMP is used within a node, to loop over subregions of a box with different threads.

-The code structure in the Castro/ directory reflects the division between C++ and Fortran.
+The code structure in the Furnace/ directory reflects the division between C++ and Fortran.

 -  ``Diagnostics/``: various analysis routines for specific problems